Interior Design

 - Prerequisite:None.

 This course introduces the basics for changing decor according to various seasons and holidays.
-Resourcing for props, elements and accessories is included.
+Resourcing for props, elements, and accessories are included.
 This course covers both commercial and residential applications.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes